MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

-## Short comings
+## Shortcomings

 While it is true in almost all cases, that an Internet Gateway (IGW) is a prerequisite to expose an asset to the Internet, there is one exception I am aware of.

-`eks:CreateCluster` creates a public Kubernetes API endpoint in _another_ AWS account, one that you do not own.
+`eks:CreateCluster` creates a public Kubernetes API endpoint in _another_ AWS account you do not own.

-Although by default the API requires an authorized token to perform sensitive actions[^777], it can still be hit by the Internet and does not need an IGW.
+Although, by default, the API requires an authorized token to perform sensitive actions[^777], it can still be hit by the Internet and does not need an IGW.

 [^777]: By default only the `system:public-info-viewer` cluster role provides access to a set of endpoints for the `system:unauthenticated` group.
 These endpoints (e.g. `/healthz`, `/livez`, `/readyz`, and `/version`) are [used by Network Load Balancers to perform health checks](https://aws.amazon.com/blogs/security/how-to-use-new-amazon-guardduty-eks-protection-findings/).

 I do not know of any other API calls like this.

-It is likely I missed some, let me know via email and I'll update this.
+I likely missed some; let me know via email, and I'll update this.

 For global accelerator, you still need a [symbolic IGW in the VPC](https://aws.amazon.com/blogs/networking-and-content-delivery/accessing-private-application-load-balancers-and-instances-through-aws-global-accelerator/), so I did not include it here.

-To be clear, I am not talking about messing up an IAM trust policy or a [resource-based policy](https://matthewdf10.medium.com/aws-accounts-as-security-boundaries-97-ways-data-can-be-shared-across-accounts-b933ce9c837e) -- only what could show up from doing traditional network scanning / searching Shodan.
+To be clear, I am not talking about messing up an IAM trust or [resource-based policy](https://matthewdf10.medium.com/aws-accounts-as-security-boundaries-97-ways-data-can-be-shared-across-accounts-b933ce9c837e) -- only what could show up from doing traditional network scanning / searching Shodan.

-For most AWS accounts, you should have an allowlist strategy for IAM service prefixes, that limit the amount of AWS services you need to know in-depth, and help know which obscure services your engineers are using.
+For most AWS accounts, you should have an allowlist strategy for IAM service prefixes that limit the amount of AWS services you need to know in-depth.

-For sandbox accounts, this is not feasible, so you will need to manually maintain a deny list of these IAM actions or services.[^1424]
+For sandbox accounts, this is not feasible, so you will need to manually maintain a deny list of these IAM actions.[^1424]

-[^1424]: Granted, you should be seamlessly re-creating sandbox accounts [or less ideally, nuking] regularly and only have public data in them.
+[^1424]: Granted, you should be seamlessly re-creating sandbox accounts (or, less ideally, nuking) regularly and only have public data in them.

 ## FAQ

 ### Why is VPC peering not a straightforward option?

-The short-answer is that VPC peering is not transitive, so it is not designed for you to be able to 'hop' through an IGW via it.
-If you change your VPC route table to send Internet-destined traffic to a VPC peering connection, the traffic won't pass through it.
+The short answer is that VPC peering is not transitive, so it is not designed for you to be able to 'hop' through an IGW via it.
+If you change your VPC route table to send Internet-destined traffic to a VPC peering connection, the traffic won't pass through.

 AWS lists this under [VPC peering limitations](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations):